aspiringsecurity/Transport/README.md

 # Description

-Our solution offers an Artificial Intelligence-based object detection system that utilizes Polkadot blockchain and Metachain, Intel one API toolkit and ethereum blockchain solutions powered by IPFS storage for sorting information obtained from a variety of road junctions, cameras deployed at monitoring spots.
+Our solution offers an Artificial Intelligence-based object detection system that utilizes Polkadot blockchain, Ink Smart Contracts and Metachain, Intel one API toolkit and ethereum blockchain solutions powered by IPFS storage for sorting information obtained from a variety of road junctions, cameras deployed at monitoring spots.

 Our app solution will enable effective design, engineering and delivery of Polkadot Blockchain and Metachain, Intel one API toolkit aided solution to make roads safer and better using predictive analytics and automation for incident reporting and reduction in hazardous transportation with capabilities pluggable and extendable to 5 different personas: Driver, Police, Citizen, Dispatcher, Admin.
 Our solution will benefit: